kadivetikavya/PROJECTS/End-to-end CICD/README.md

 2. Docker Hub Account: To store and distribute the container images.
 A free account provides public repositories.<br>
 3. Cloud Provider / Kubernetes Environment: Access to a Kubernetes cluster.
 Options include:<br>
   a.
 Local Development: gitbash or visual studio for local testing.<br>
   b.
-Cloud-Managed: Amazon Elastic Kubernetes Service (EKS) for more robust, production-like environments.<br>
+Cloud-Managed: Amazon Elastic Kubernetes Service (EKS) for more robust, production-like environments.<br><br>

 ## Infrastructure and Tool Installation
-A Linux server for Jenkins , Docker, Sonarqube setup with an instance type "t2.Xlarge" <br> and a EKS Cluster to deploy container application.<br>
+A Linux server for Jenkins , Docker, Sonarqube setup with an instance type "t2.Xlarge" and a EKS Cluster to deploy container application.<br>

 ### Jenkins Server Setup
 ```